-1 Charge Dropped Against Missouri Gov. Eric Greitens, As He Resigns From Office
+1 Charge Against Missouri Gov. Eric Greitens Dropped As He Resigns From Office

 State lawmakers have conducted an investigation into that blackmail charge, which uncovered allegations of sexual and physical abuse and led them to consider impeachment.

-The governor continues to deny any misconduct.
-"I have not broken any laws or committed any offense worthy of this treatment," he said Tuesday, as he announced his resignation.
+The governor has continued to deny any misconduct.
+"I have not broken any laws or committed any offense worthy of this treatment," he said Tuesday as he announced his resignation.

-He has called the charges against him a "witch hunt."
+Greitens has called the charges against him a "witch hunt."

 On Wednesday, as she announced that she was dropping the computer tampering charge, St. Louis Circuit Attorney Kim Gardner pushed back strongly against that characterization.